Skip to main content

 1

-Find the message you want to return to
+Find the message you want to go back to.
+Hover over it to reveal the action buttons.

 2